ddbourgin/numpy-ml/README.md

 # numpy-ml
 Ever wish you had an inefficient but somewhat legible collection of machine learning algorithms implemented exclusively in numpy?
 No?
-Well here you go anyway.

 ## Models
 This repo includes code for the following models: